JoshAmpofo/SaharaML/README.md

 # SaharaML
-Early Warning Models for Clinical Deterioration Using Hybrid Machine Learning and Deep Learning Approaches.
+A Cloud-Native Early Warning System for Health Risk Forecasting in Africa